fionanealon/iris-data-set-project/README.md

 ```
 #### Discussion and analysis of sepal.py

-To create a scatter plot for the sepal length and width variables, I have used the seaborn library to read in the iris.csv file from the data subfolder.
+To create a scatter plot for the sepal length and width variables, I have used the seaborn library to read in the iris data set from seaborn.
 Seaborn is a graphics library based on matplotlib and it provides a high-level interface for drawing attractive statistical graphics.
 [Ref: Seborn](https://seaborn.pydata.org/) I have then selected the sepal length and sepal width columns form the seaborn iris file for my scatter plot.
 I have used the implot attribute from the seaborn library to plot the scatter plot and to add a legend for the column 'species' to it.
 I have used matplotlib and pyplot to create a histogram ```pl.hist```.
 The ```pl.title('sepal length and width scatter plot')``` piece of code adds a title to the histogram while ```pl.show()``` outputs the below scatter plot in png format.

 ![A picture of scatter](sepallengthandwidthscatter.png)